Eccenux/GoogleFormAnalysis/README.md

 Grouping and filtering questions
 --------------------------------

-If you have many questions in your survey and want to focus only on some questions.
+This is useful if you have many questions in your survey and want to focus only on some questions.

 We go to the previous example and add grouping and ordering (`questionsGrouppedOrder`) for all sets except the first one.
 This will also filter out any question not specified in your ordering.